How to Add Google Analytics to WordPress Website in 2026

 Conduct test visits and regular audits to verify accurate tracking and reporting on WordPress websites.

-Watch the video on How to add Google Analytics to WordPress Website using HT Easy GA4.
+Watch the Video on how to set up Google Analytics on a WordPress Website using HT Easy GA4.

 Conclusion